avseoul/avseoul.github.io/portfolio-alt/README.md

 #### What

 - A technical exploration in lookdev with procedurally generated textures for PBR lighting and subsurface scattering
-- Roughness map is generated from 2D noise pattern, the roughness map can be considered as an inverted height map by assuming the surface of the sphere is perfectly smooth, a tangent space normal map can be generated from the height map by comparing neighbor’s height
 - Implemented with Threejs

 ![](./assets/28_mar_2018_test_-_audio_reactive_shader_in_unity3d-(360p).gif)